o-ran-sc/pti-o2/docs/user-guide.rst

            "http://${OAM_IP}:30205/o2ims_infrastructureInventory/v1/deploymentManagers" \
            -H 'accept: application/json'

--  Provisioning O-Cloud with SMO endpoint configuration
+-  Provisioning INF platform with SMO endpoint configuration

-   Assume you have an SMO, then configure O-Cloud with SMO endpoint address.
-This provisioning of O-Cloud will make a request from O-Cloud to SMO, that make SMO know the O2 service is working.
+   Assume you have an SMO, then configure INF platform with SMO endpoint address.
+This provisioning of INF O2 service will make a request from INF O2 service to SMO, that make SMO know the O2 service is working.

    It needs SMO to have an API like “*http(s)://SMO_HOST:SMO_PORT/registration*”, which can accept JSON